priya18110/Atliq-grands-hospitality-analysis/README.md

 **Atliq Blu** leads in customer ratings, indicating strong guest satisfaction, whereas **Atliq Seasons’** low rating of 2.30 highlights potential service or quality issues impacting its performance.

 **“Others”** lead bookings but also cancellations.
-MakeMyTrip has high bookings with fewer cancellations, and offline direct bookings have the lowest cancellations.
+MakeyourTrip has high bookings with fewer cancellations, and offline direct bookings have the lowest cancellations.

 Over **40%** of revenue comes from the undefined 'Others' category, with MakeYourTrip as the top contributor among named platforms.

 Atliq Seasons leads in ADR across months, peaking in **June 2022**, while most other properties, led by Atliq Exotica, remain stable within ₹14.3k–₹15.5k.

 Revenue stayed steady from May to July 2022, peaking in **May (₹582M)** and slightly dipping in June before recovering in July.

+# Recommendations:

+1. Improve service and facilities at Atliq Seasons to boost satisfaction and occupancy.

+2. Use dynamic pricing to maximize revenue, learning from high-performing properties and room classes.

+3. Strengthen promotional campaigns in cities like Hyderabad and Bangalore, which maintain better booking-to-cancellation ratios, to convert more bookings and reduce cancellations.

+4. Increase weekend rates with special offers to raise revenue without losing occupancy.

+5. Prioritize reliable booking sources like MakeMyTrip and reduce cancellations from “Others”.

+6. Regularly collect and act on guest feedback, especially from lower-rated properties, to address pain points quickly and improve overall satisfaction.

+7. Promote top-rated properties like Atliq Blu to build customer loyalty.

+8. Use data-driven marketing to upsell higher-margin room classes in cities with lower occupancy but strong revenue potential.